-Rod Sinks was elected to the Cupertino City Council in November 2011.
+Rod Sinks was elected to the Cupertino City Council in November 2011 and is currently serving as Mayor.
 His first term on council will end in 2016 (term extended by 12 months due to election date change to even years).

 I started my career as an engineer for ROLM after obtaining a liberal arts degree from Grinnell College and undergraduate and graduate engineering degrees from Stanford.
 Subsequently, I helped lead two high-tech start-ups from infancy to successful businesses in engineering management roles.

 My ten years at Echelon, focused on smart networks for reducing energy consumption, concluded with a successful IPO in 1998.
 In twelve years at Omneon, I developed products for television producers and broadcasters.
 The venture resulted in a $270 million business recently acquired by Harmonic.
 My career has given me broad experience in teamwork, perseverance, budgeting discipline, critical thinking skills, general management, and leading innovation.